-If you're feeling wild, choose our new Envy Green, Ballsy Blue, or Harlot Scarlet!
+If you're feeling wild, choose our Envy Green, Ballsy Blue, or Harlot Scarlet!

 Most rope suppliers add dye after the rope is made, so as you use them, more and more "white stripes" get exposed.
 Douglas Kent rope are made from dyed thread, so the color goes all the way through.
 Douglas Kent rope will keep its color long after other ropes develop ugly "white stripes".

-For photos, Natural gives slightly better contrast and brings out skin tones, while Bare Blond lets you better distinguish your rope from all the others.
+For photos, Bare Blond gives good contrast for the rope strands.
 Envy Green, Ballsy Blue, and Harlot Scarlet let you have unique rope that's unmistakably yours.

 If you can't decide, choose your favorite whipping color, then choose the rope color that best accentuates it!